veracity/veracity-documentation/sections/identity/authentication/api.md

 # Authentication for APIs

-When an API within the Veracity ecosystem is called, the calling code should provide a relevant access token.
-The access token should be placed in the `Authorization header` of the request as a `Bearer token`.
+Each call to an API within the Veracity ecosystem should provide a relevant access token placed in the `Authorization header` of the request as a `Bearer token`.

-Note that your API needs to handle authorization internally, because Veracity Identity Provider (Veracity IDP) does not do that.
+Note that your API needs to handle authorization internally because Veracity Identity Provider (Veracity IDP) does not do that.

 Your API should follow the process outlined below.
-1. Receive the incomming request and extract the `Bearer` token from the `Authorization` header.
+1. Receive the incoming request and extract the `Bearer` token from the `Authorization` header.
 2. [Validate and decode the token](#validate-access-token).
-3. Look up if the user has permissions to perform the requested operation (for example, the API can access its database of users indexed by `userId` claim from the access token and retrieve additional information).
+3. Look up if the user has permission to perform the requested operation (for example, the API can access its database of users indexed by `userId` claim from the access token and retrieve additional information).
-4. If token is valid and user has permission to do an action, perform the request and return a response.
+4. If the token is valid and the user has permission to do an action, perform the request and return a response.

 For old APIs, see the [known security flaw](../whatsnew.md#api-security-flaw).